SusuXu/VBCI/README.md

 ```

 ## Acknowledgements
+Any use of trade, firm, or product names is for descriptive purposes only and does not
-This project is supported by USGS, Stony Brook University, and Stanford Unviersity.
+697 imply endorsement by the U.S. Government.
+S.X. was supported by USGS Earthquake Hazards Program 698 G22AP00032.
+J.D. was supported by the Stanford Knight-Hennessy Scholars Program.
+This project is supported by U.S. Geological Survey, Stony Brook University, and Stanford Unviersity.